abhirup86/DOSnet/README.md

 **Notes:**

+1. For user generated training data, please note the data format for the ML input used here: \
+-The surface and adsorbate DOS is saved as numpy arrays with shape (A, B, C) where A is number of samples, B is length of DOS file (2000 in the example), and C is number of channels.\
+-Number of channels here is 27 for x_surface_dos which contains 9 orbitals x up to 3 adsorbing surface atoms.
+E.g. a top site will have the first 9 channels filled and remaining as zeros.
+This can be changed to individual specifications. \

+2. The code can run on CPU or GPU depending on which resources are available and visible.
+If a GPU is available, it should be used automatically, but for more details consult the Keras documentation.

-Model weights can be saved and loaded for transfer learning.
+3. Model weights can be saved and loaded for transfer learning.
 A saved model is provided here as "DOSnet_saved.h5" which has been trained on approx. 37000 adsorption energies from Mamun et al. [2] Alternatively, they can be re-generated using the provided code and the "Combined_data" file containing the training data used.

+4. Pytorch implementation forthcoming.

-For any additional questions please contact Victor Fung at fungv(at)ornl.gov
+5. For any additional questions please contact Victor Fung at fungv(at)ornl.gov

 **References:**
-[1] : TBD
+[1] : TBD \
 [2] : Mamun, O., Winther, K.T., Boes, J.R. et al. High-throughput calculations of catalytic properties of bimetallic alloy surfaces.
 Sci Data 6, 76 (2019).